 Soon, on our social networks, we will also share with you testimonials of several agents and other actors concerned by this subject: players, coaches, managers, parents of players to complete our comments… If, while reading these lines, you feel like answering or contributing with your testimonials, write us!
 The aim is to give you a forum to share your experiences and help those who have questions.

 Sometimes portrayed as a sulphurous character, a “sports star babysitter”, an intermediary just here to take money or even as a real mentor, the sports agent remains mysterious because his role is often misunderstood.
 A job in the shadows, the sports agent is often the “easy target” to blame when things go wrong, and is rarely praised when things go well.
+Beyond the clichés, we will try to explain to you in an objective way what the job is all about.

 A profession regulated and defined by law